iversonianGremling/SampleSolution/README.md

   - Accessibility options (theme/font/font size)
   - Re-analysis of the whole library with concurrency support
 - **Future Features**
+  - Setting global BPM (should be here soon)
   - General debugging
   - Incremental backup system with local options, sync options for google drive, nextcloud and other methods
   - Better sample slicing capabilities